Quantum-Accelerators/quacc/README.md

 from ase.build import bulk
 from jobflow.managers.local import run_locally

-from quacc.recipes.vasp.core import RelaxMaker as VaspRelaxMaker
+from quacc.recipes.vasp.core import RelaxJob as VaspRelaxJob

 # Make a bulk Cu structure
 atoms = bulk("Cu")

 # Make a job consisting of a VASP relaxation using a pre-defined input set.
 # By default, VASP will be run using Custodian for on-the-fly error handling.
-job = VaspRelaxMaker(preset="BulkSet").make(atoms)
+job = VaspRelaxJob(preset="BulkSet").make(atoms)

 # Run the job locally, with all output data stored in a convenient schema
 responses = run_locally(job, create_folders=True)